usarscotus/legal-directory/_frcp/rule_58.md

 ---
 layout: rule
-title: "Rule 58.
-Entering Judgment"
+title: Rule 58.
+Entering Judgment
 permalink: /frcp/rule_58/
 order: 58
+chapter: Title VII.
+Judgment
 ---

 (a) Separate Document.
 Every judgment and amended judgment must be set out in a separate document, but a separate document is not required for an order disposing of a motion: